jelimoore/trbodatasvc/README.md

     def callback_name(rid, data)

 Obviously the name can be whatever you want, but the arguments must be rid and data, in that order.
-What data is and what it passes will differ between the different functions but data is always second.
+The type of `data` and what it passes will differ between the different functions.
+It can be either an int, string, or dictionary.

 Additionally, the callback must return True on successful processing and False on unsuccessful processing.
 Returning true means an ACK gets sent to the radio when necessary.
 Examples of failed processing might be an exception, upstream server offline, etc.